hwh98/Advanced-tree-based-algorithm/README.md

 * If a node is red, then both its children are black.
 * Each path from a given node to any of its descendent NULL node contain the same number of black nodes.

-During the insertion and deletetion, there are six special cases we need to handle.
+During the insertion and deletetion, there are many special cases we need to take care of, but the document will become tedious if I include them all.
+You can go check the refrence website for more details.

 ### AVL tree versus Red-Black tree.